thecodeassassin/influxdb.com/content/docs/v0.9/concepts/schema_and_data_layout.md

 title: Schema Design
 ---

 In the 0.9.x version of InfluxDB, it is recommended that you encode most metadata into the series `Tags`.
 Tags are indexed within the InfluxDB system allowing fast querying by 1 or more tag values.
 Note that tag values are always interpreted as strings.
-And the optimal way to structure things is to have many series and a single column named "value" (or some other key of your choice) used consistently across all series.
+And the optimal way to structure things is to have many series and a single field named "value" (or some other key of your choice) used consistently across all series.

 It’s also a good idea to start the tag names and measurement names with a character in [a-z] or [A-Z], but not a requirement.
 It will just make writing queries easier later since you won’t have to wrap the names in double quotes.